return42/sphkerneldoc/linux_src_doc/include/linux/mtd/nand_h.rst

 {unnamed_union}
     anonymous

+onfi_params
+    [INTERN] holds the ONFI page parameter when ONFI is supported, 0 otherwise.

+jedec_params
+    [INTERN] holds the JEDEC parameter page when JEDEC is supported, 0 otherwise.

 max_bb_per_die
     [INTERN] the max number of bad blocks each die of a this nand device will encounter their life times.